dmouscher/nomic/rules-public.md

 * Fish Oil: Target player takes their turn after this one (that will be their turn for this round).
 If a player has already taken their during that current round, then the effect is void.
 50 fish, 10 wheat, 2 iron, and 2 timber create 1.
 * Gold Flakes: No effect.
 5 iron and 3 timber create 1.
 * Potion of Cleansing:  All effects are removed from target player.
 3 Gold Flakes and 1 Fish Oil create 1.

+## 308

+* Players may lay claim to territory in a location once they have ended 3 consecutive turns in said location.

+* Each player may have only one claim.

+* A player loses their claim if they leave their claim's location for more then one turn without having spent the previous four turns at said location.

+* Max of 5 claims per location.

+* Claimed territory yields and adition d3 die's amount of resources at no cost.

+* Claimed territory yields may be upgraded up to 8 times by an additional d3 dice to the yield roll.

+* The cost to upgrade a territory is the previous upgrade's cost plus 20 wood, 15 iron, and 15 wheat.